nasimnabavi/people/README.md

 ```shell
   brew update && brew install imagemagick
 ```
 On other systems check out the official [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) documentation.

+Since the app uses capybara-webkit for running feature specs, you need to have `qt` installed on your machine (preferably v5 or higher) before running the setup script.

 ## Project setup

- * since the app uses capybara-webkit for running feature specs, you need to have `qt` installed on your machine (preferably v5 or higher)
  * run
   ```bash
     bin/setup